shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

-# Meta-plot
+# Meta
+**Grand narrative**   - what really behind story.

-Skepticism tough meta narrative - Post modernism (large claim to be a true for all people is outdated) (no such think as through knowledge all we have is subjecvtiver opinion)
+Skepticism tough meta narrative - Post modernism (large claim to be a true for all people is outdated) (no such think as through knowledge all we have is subjecvtiver opinion) [Lyotard (postmodern coditoin book)]

 #### Archetypal Events
-Grand narrative  - what really behind story.

 - Morals, Universal, Natural, Structural, Claim to apply to all people (common to everyone.)
 - Birth, Death, Separation from parents, Initiation, Marriage, Union of opposites

-[Lyotard (postmodern coditoin book)]

 ####  Collective Unconscious
 Universal through shared by all cultures